agamy5280/Project-Apply-Lightweight-Fine-Tuning-to-a-Foundation-Model/Project 4 - Real Estate Listings Custom chatbot/README.md

 ## Project Overview

-The HomeMatch application is designed to personalize the real estate search experience for users by matching properties based on individual preferences.
-The project leverages synthetic data, vector databases, and LLMs to create a seamless, user-tailored process for discovering real estate listings.
+The HomeMatch application personalizes the real estate search experience by matching properties to users based on individual preferences.
+The project utilizes synthetic data, vector databases, and Large Language Models (LLMs) to provide a highly personalized real estate discovery process, allowing users to find listings that best suit their needs.

 ## Generating Property Data

-The application uses a Large Language Model (LLM) to generate a variety of realistic real estate listings.
-These listings cover a range of prices, locations, and property types, ensuring diverse options that cater to different buyer preferences.
-Each listing includes detailed descriptions of the property and its surrounding neighborhood.
+The application generates a variety of realistic real estate listings using a Large Language Model (LLM).
+These listings span different price ranges, locations, and property types, ensuring that diverse buyer preferences are met.
+Each listing includes detailed descriptions of both the property and its surrounding neighborhood.

 ## Building the Search Infrastructure

-A vector database is utilized to store the property listings along with their embeddings, allowing for efficient and semantic searches.
-The database enables the system to match listings with specific buyer preferences, such as desired price ranges, neighborhood qualities, and property features.
+A vector database stores the property listings and their embeddings, enabling efficient semantic searches.
+The database allows the system to match listings based on specific buyer preferences, including price range, neighborhood characteristics, and property features.

 ## Customizing Property Descriptions

-Once the system retrieves potential matches, the LLM personalizes each listing’s description.
-This tailored approach highlights features that are particularly relevant to the buyer, ensuring that each property is presented in a way that aligns with the buyer’s preferences and needs.
+After retrieving relevant listings, the LLM further personalizes the descriptions of the top matching listings.
+The description is tailored to highlight features that align with the buyer’s preferences, ensuring the listing appeals directly to the user’s needs.
+The augmentation process ensures that descriptions are unique, engaging, and reflect the buyer's preferences without altering factual information.

 ## Prerequisites